wildmeshing/fTetWild/README.md

 ## Important Tips

+👀 👀 We have the original version of "fTetWild" - TetWild.
+Check it out 👉 [TetWild](https://github.com/Yixin-Hu/TetWild).

+👀 👀 We have a 2D version of "fTetWild" - TriWild.
+TriWild is able to deal with both linear and curved constraints.
+Now we are able to mesh curves robustly!
+Check it out 👉 [TriWild](https://github.com/wildmeshing/TriWild).

 💡💡💡 **If you are interested in the algorithm details, please refer to our [paper](https://yixin-hu.github.io/ftetwild.pdf) first.
 We provide plenty of examples and statistics in the paper.**

 💡💡💡 **Check our license first.**